djordjened92/yudo/README.md

 # YOLO for Uniform Directed Object detection

-This project is an adaptation of the popular [YOLOv7](https://github.com/WongKinYiu/yolov7) model, used for detection of directed objects with uniform dimensions.
+This project is an implementation of the paper [YUDO: YOLO for Uniform Directed Object Detection](https://arxiv.org/abs/2308.04542).
+The codebase is an adaptation of the popular [YOLOv7](https://github.com/WongKinYiu/yolov7) model, used for detection of directed objects with uniform dimensions.

 ## Requirements
 ```bash